These are the skills you have to develop in your athletes

-A major factor influencing the development of a skill is practice of which there are two main types:
+A significant factor influencing the development of skill is practice, of which there are two main types:

 Massed and Distributed Practice

-The organisation of a practice session will depend greatly on those involved and the activity being practiced.
-Depending on the amount of experience, the skill level and the performers fitness, practice may be organised in two ways:
+The organisation of a practice session will depend on those involved and the activity being practiced.
+Depending on the amount of experience, the skill level and the performer's fitness, the practice may be organised in two ways:

 This article first appeared in: